 Woven Gauze: typically means that the gauze contains layers of woven cotton layered together into multiple-ply sheets.

 Non-Woven Gauze: Non-woven gauze is usually synthetic material made to look like a woven dressing yet maintain the same aeration ability.

-If you are a patient, a nurse or woundcare specialist will dress the wound with the appropriate gauze.
+If you are a patient, a nurse or wound care specialist will dress the wound in the appropriate gauze.
 It is good to first ask the specialist about the product and procedures before purchasing anything different.
 It is important to become familiar with the gauze type given, note the name of the product as well as the reference number.